Roasted-Red-Pepper Pizzas with Arugula

 - 1 pound fresh mozzarella, thinly sliced or shredded by hand

 - Lemon wedges, for serving

-Preheat oven to 500.
+Preheat oven to 500 degrees.
 In a blender, puree peppers until smooth.
 Season with salt and pepper.
 On a floured work surface, roll 2 dough balls into 10-inch rounds.
-Sprinkle two rimmed baking sheets with cornmeal; place 1 round on each.
+Sprinkle 2 rimmed baking sheets with cornmeal; place 1 round on each.
 Top each round with 3 tablespoons red-pepper puree and one-fourth the cheese, leaving a 1-inch border.
 Drizzle each with 1 1/2 teaspoons oil and season with salt and pepper.
 Bake until crust is golden brown and cheese is melted and bubbling, about 10 minutes.
 Transfer pizzas to plates and keep warm.